What Does Ballistic Rated Eyewear Mean?

 Where can you find ballistic-rated eyewear?

-Most manufacturers of ballistic eyewear will list which of their styles meet or exceed APEL standards on the product, its packaging or in the sales descriptions.
-Many retailers even have a Ballistic Eyewear Section to make the selection process even simpler.
+Most manufacturers of ballistic eyewear will list which of their styles meet or exceed military impact standards on their packaging or in the sales descriptions.
+Safety Glasses USA has a dedicated Ballistic Eyewear Section to make the selection process even easier.

 - Bobster Ballistic Eyewear